mangelajo/ovh-ebtables-agent/README.md

     -A POSTROUTING -s fa:16:3e:9e:ec:85 -j snat --to-src 2:0:0:9f:4e:6f --snat-arp --snat-target ACCEPT

+Ebtables does the work, but I eventually want to experiment with openvswitch + openflow for performance reasons.

 Problem 2
 ---------
 We have a single NIC, and we need to setup tenant networks and controller traffic